ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 # ...
 ```

-As we can see, the initiated pull request also triggered the CI job correctly, and our pnpm store has been cached.
-From now on, every time CI is triggered, it will check the content of the `pnpm-lock.yaml` file to determine whether to read the cache directly.
+The initiated pull request also triggered the CI job correctly, and our pnpm store has been cached.
+From now on, Every time CI triggered from now on, it will check the content of the `pnpm-lock.yaml` file to determine whether to read the cache directly.

 ![pr-CI-preview](https://user-images.githubusercontent.com/32004925/234617748-8bc4f0fd-b29a-4b01-b416-1c16eed03acb.png)